Mail-Order CRISPR Kits Allow Absolutely Anyone to Hack DNA

 For my own experiment, everything I needed came in a small cardboard box—an assortment of bottles, tubes, plates, powders and liquids (plus E. coli).
 I ordered my kit for $130 from the crowd-funding site Indiegogo as part of a campaign created by Bay Area biohacker Josiah Zayner.
 Zayner has a PhD in molecular biophysics and spent two years as a research fellow at NASA.
 He ran the crowdfunding campaign out of his apartment, and by the end of it, he had raised over $70,000 and sold 250 DIY CRISPR kits—one of which now sat on my kitchen table.
 Zayner has now sold over a thousand kits, largely on his company’s website, The Odin.

 The idea behind the kit experiment is quite simple.
-The goal: modify the E. coli so that it can growon an antibiotic called streptomycin, which normally kills bacteria.
+The goal: modify the E. coli so that it can grow on an antibiotic called streptomycin, which normally kills bacteria.
 With materials and instructions from the kit, I will introduce CRISPR into the bacteria cells, and use it to rewrite a tiny part of their DNA, creating genetically altered cells that happily thrive on streptomycin.
 In the end, CRISPR will track down and then change only a single base pair (which are the building blocks for DNA) out of the 4.6 million base pairs in the E. coli genome.
 It will swap out the chemical compound adenine for cytosine—or, in terms of the genetic alphabet, an “A” for a “C.” Because of that tiny code change, my bacteria cells will make the amino acid lysine instead of another one, threonine.
 If my gene editing succeeds, this will stop streptomycin from interfering with the E. coli.

 On a Monday afternoon in May, I donned latex gloves and spread newspaper over the dinner table.
 I grabbed three small plastic tubes from the freezer, picked up a pipette—a hand-held instrument, used in labs to measure out liquids—from my DIY kit, and started adding the CRISPR ingredients to tubes of E. coli.